INF800/whoami/_posts/personal/2022-05-22-happy-list.md

 **01 August 2022:** I still remember the day when my roommates (from village) came to a common agreement that I will thrive in a city environment but can never live a village life.
 It offends you when someone says you cannot live at your *own* home.

+Thanks to Covid, staying *home* forever with family is an option now.

 ![offence](assets/blogs/personal/offence.jpg)

 Dad ploughing neighbour's field using their cattle.